mui/material-ui/docs/src/pages/system/basics/basics.md

 ### Superset of CSS

-As the prop supports a superset of CSS, you can use child or pseudo-selectors, media queries, raw CSS values, etc. Here are a few examples:
+As part of the prop, you can use any regular CSS too: child or pseudo-selectors, media queries, raw CSS values, etc. Here are a few examples:

 - Using pseudo selectors: